damoonrashidi/damoonrashidi-me/posts/simple/waluigi-represents-all-of-us.md

 title: Waluigi represents all of us.
 createdAt: 2023-12-23T22:19:00Z
 updatedAt: 2023-12-23T22:19:00Z
-status: published
+status: draft
-snippet: On being cognizant on why you as a scale-up should focus on creating Super Marios instead of Waluigis.
+snippet: The axiom that the tech world has seemed to settle on is this, simply having a successful product that solves customer's problems isn't enough.
+Investors must eat too and the TAM must grow.
 ---

-The better part my career has been spent almost exculsively as an Individual Contributor, Lead Developer or Engineering Manager or some combination of the three in self-proclaimed scale up SaaS companies.
+The better part my career has been spent almost exculsively as an Individual Contributor, Lead Developer or Engineering Manager or some combination of the three in self-proclaimed scale-up SaaS companies.
 Companies that had already found their niche, a solid customer base and were profitable (or close to) before I joined.
 What I like about these types of companies is that things usually aren't in a panic, but resources are still finite and treated as such.
-Teams are usually small and focus has to be sharp, as the opporunity cost of any misguided venture is steeper than for companies with more room to make bad investments.
+Teams are usually small and focus has to be sharp, as the opporunity cost of any misguided venture to move the needle is steeper than for companies with more room to make bad investments.
 Personally, I think it's fun balancing these contraints with trying to be innovative and building good product.

-The shared truth between all those SaaS scale ups was that a core product had been developed that solved a very specific problem for some target market, and the market was large enough to justify the existance of a company to staff developers that would maintain that product, but what was next?
+The shared truth between all these scale-ups was that a core product had been developed that solved a very specific problem for some target market, and the market was large enough and the product solid enough to justify the existance of a company to staff developers that would maintain that product, but what was next?

 ## No one buys WinRAR.

-The [axiom](https://en.wikipedia.org/wiki/Axiom) that the tech world has all settled on is this, simply having a successful product that solves customer's problems isn't enough.
+The [axiom](https://en.wikipedia.org/wiki/Axiom) that the tech world seems to have settled on is this, simply having a successful product that solves customer's problems isn't enough.
 Investors must eat too, the [TAM](https://en.wikipedia.org/wiki/Total_addressable_market) must grow and scale ups must scale, it's in the name, anything else would be illegal.
 So, off we go chasing infinite growth and now our cURL GUI needs to raise